sabrinaaileen/music-app/README.md

 - See the song that is now playing on Spotify
 - Search for songs, get a list and the option to add them to a selected plalist
 - List of playlists and option to create a new one
-- See the songs of a selected playlist
+- See the songs of a selected playlist, option to change the name or remove songs
 - See the recently played songs
 - See your top 5 artists
 - Secure Logout